vinco/wordpress-workflow/README.md

 # Wordpress workflow

 This project intents to give a standarized way to develop pages on wordpress.
-It never aims to develop plugins for diferent wordpress versions, to do that you should go and checkout https://github.com/10up/varying-vagrant-vagrants wonderfull project.
-Actually this project is a mod of varying vagrant vagrants

 # Requirements

     * Vagrant 2
     * Fabric
-    * Vagrant omnibus
     * Vagrant hostsupdater

 ## vagrant plugins